Ibadan School

-The Ibadan school of history was the first, and for many years the dominant, intellectual tradition in the study of the history of Nigeria.
+The Ibadan School of History was the first, and for many years the dominant, intellectual tradition in the study of the history of Nigeria.
 It originated at the University of Ibadan, in Ibadan, Nigeria, in the 1950s, and remained dominant until the 1970s.
-The University of Ibadan was the first university to open in Nigeria, and its scholars set up the history departments at most of Nigeria's other universities, spreading the Ibadan historiography.
-Its scholars also wrote the textbooks that were used at all levels of the Nigerian education system for many years.
+The University of Ibadan was the first degree-awarding institution to open in Nigeria, and its scholars played major roles in setting up the history departments at most of Nigeria's other universities, spreading the Ibadan historiography.
+Its scholars also wrote some of the textbooks that were used at all levels of the Nigerian education system for many years.
 The school's output is often considered to be most clearly embodied in the "Ibadan History Series".